-The Old Woodlot habitat (originally Ash Woodlot) at the FWG was planted with 60 ash (Fraxinus pennsylvanica) trees in 1967 interspersed with red oaks (Quercus rubra) of about the same age and an assortment of coniferous trees (white spruce, Norway spruce, Scots pine, and white pine) which were planted, probably also in 1967 or shortly afterwards.
+The Old Woodlot habitat (originally Ash Woodlot) at the FWG was planted with 60 Green Ash (Fraxinus pennsylvanica) trees in 1967 interspersed with Red Oaks (Quercus rubra) of about the same age and an assortment of coniferous trees (White Spruce, Norway Spruce, Scots Pine, and White Pine) that were planted, probably also in 1967 or shortly afterwards.
 Unfortunately, the invasive Emerald Ash Borer (Agrilus planipennis) attacked most of the trees so that they had to be cut and removed.
 Some of the stomps have been left in the area.
 The remaining trees have thrived and new plantings are added regularly.
 These are often marked by ribbons.

 Unlike a natural forest, our woodlot had only one layer – the canopy (photo right).
 When the FWG project began, the first priority was to stop mowing the grass under the trees.
 Leaves were collected each fall and spread through the woodlot to try to build up a thick layer of organic nutrients (see Tomlinson plan below).

-Seedlngs, including a shrub layer, began to appear as envisioned by Tomlinson.
-However, it consisted mainly of non-native species, such as Norway maples, buckthorn, and honeysuckle.
-A number of red elderberry shrubs also appeared, possibly from plantings for the botanical garden between 1967 and 1984.
+Seedlings, including a shrub layer, began to appear as envisioned by Tomlinson.
+However, it consisted mainly of non-native species, such as Norway Maples, buckthorn, and honeysuckle.
+A number of Red Elderberry shrubs also appeared, possibly from plantings for the botanical garden between 1967 and 1984.

 In 1995, we were delighted to find that almost all the introduced wildflowers had survived the winter and had started to spread.
 We added more, along with more leaves and as much rotted wood as we could find (or transport).
 By fall, mushrooms and fungi began to appear.
 This was a good sign; it showed that we were successful in raising the proportion of decaying organic material in the soil.